jonathanstyu/jonathanstyu.github.com/_posts/2013-08-04-sakurasou-pet.md

 ---
 layout: post-no-feature
 title: "Anime Review: Sakurasou no Pet na Kanojo"
-description: "A good show that is a lot more than it was seems to be at first"
+description: "A good show that is a lot more than it seemed to be at first"
 tags: [anime]

 ---